-Join Michael Sullivan for an in-depth discussion in this video Creating a web API, part of Up and Running with ASP.NET.
+Join Michael Sullivan for an in-depth discussion in this video Creating a web API, part of Learning ASP.NET.

 …In this video, we'll add a restful web service to the…explore California solution, in the form of an ASP.net, web API.…We'll also use a very handy tool called fiddler to compose…different types of HTTP requests, to see how the API responds.…We're going to start where we left off…with our explore California MVC application in chapter 3.…When we were looking at entity frame code first development.…So you can continue with your own solution, I'm going to go into…the exercise files, chapter four, explore…California, and open the ExploreCalifornia solution.…